The art of repair

 We are master firefighters, experts at managing our clients’ crises.
 But when we spend our days holding the flames for others, it is easy to get burned.

-We often apply that same “fix-it” logic to ourselves, focusing only on cooling the coals.
+We tend to apply that same “fix-it” logic to ourselves, focusing only on cooling the coals.
 But putting out a fire does not make us whole.
-It stops the damage; it does not nourish the life that remains.
+It stops the damage, but it does not nourish the life that remains.

-Instead of asking “What is broken?” we ask, “What creates health?”
-We move beyond the deficit model to explore what truly sustains you; fortifying the factors of your well-being rather than just managing the weight of the work.
+Instead of asking “What is broken?” let's ask, “What creates health?”
+We move beyond the deficit model to explore what truly sustains you, fortifying the factors of your well-being rather than just managing the weight of the work.

-This is the transition from surviving the work to being truly alive within it.
+This is the transition from surviving in the field to being truly alive within it.

 Transforming Strain into Strength

-In Kintsugi, restoration isn't about disguising a break or returning to a state of “perfection.”
+In the tradition of Kintsugi, restoration isn't about disguising a break or returning to a state of “perfection.”
 Instead, gold illuminates the seams, honoring the history of the vessel.
 The piece is not fixed; it is transformed into something more resilient and resonant for having been weathered.

 In mentorship, we apply this same logic.
 We move away from the diagnostic habit that views exhaustion as a flaw.
-Instead, we see the cracks of your clinical life as the raw material for your greatest wisdom—honoring the history that brought you here.
+Instead, we see the cracks of your clinical life as the raw material for your greatest wisdom, honoring the path that brought you here.

 Don’t just survive the flames.
-Use the light they provide to reveal your gold—refining your history into a clear, sustained purpose that brings your practice back to life.
+Use the light they provide to reveal your gold.
+Together, we can refine your history into a clear, sustained purpose that breathes life back into your practice.

 ← Back to Philosophy